 If any requirement is a "No", it must be included in actions below.
-There may be additional actions that follow but at the time of the pre-work indicate the immediate actions that the Licensee agrees to.
+There may be additional actions that follow but at the time of inspection indicate the immediate actions that the Licensee agrees to, or indicate actions to be determined (input from management) or that Licensee refuses to take corrective action which would result in a further non-conformance and likely notice served by the TSM to suspend.

 In a hand held application, the "No" would trigger an auto populate ID #, requirement statement into the actions below.